 Possible Causes for Residue Formation on Machine-Washed Clothes

 1. Use of Regular Powder Detergent

-We have seen that one of the major reasons for white residue to appear on machine-washed clothes is the use of powder detergent.
+We have seen that one of the major reasons for white residue on clothes after washing is the use of powder detergent.
 Often powder detergent doesn’t dissolve the way it should, leaving streaky patches on clothes.
 Making a simple switch from powder detergent to liquid detergent helped solve our residue problem to a large extent.
 We decided to use Surf Excel Matic Liquid for this purpose and were delighted to see our clothes looking clean and free of any residue.
 Being specially designed for the high water level environment of washing machines, it was able to dissolve quickly and efficiently.
 We saw that this product not only kept our clothes free of white streaks but also removed tough stains effortlessly.

 2. Clogging of the Machine Drainpipe Filter